jenshweber/grape/README.md

 # Tutorial

-_GrapeVine_ comes with an "executable" tutorial worksheet.
-After installation, nagivate to the following URL to get started http://127.0.0.1:8999/worksheet.html?filename=welcome.clj
+_GrapeVine_ comes with an "executable" tutorial worksheet in the "help" directory.
+Simply load it by hitting control-g control-l.

 A (possibly outdated) PDF version of that worksheet is available [here](https://github.com/jenshweber/grape/blob/master/doc/tutoria-archive.pdf).